LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Tutorials.md

 > You can set these in the `Databases` table and in the top left of the `Activity Details` tab respectively.
 > This is done to avoid accidental changes.
 >
+> Every time you close an `Activity Details` tab, the editing state will be reset, when you open the activity again you
+> need to re-enable editing to continue to make changes.
+>
 > Your changes are saved automatically.

 Now, we can fill in information in the empty activity.